-- This problem set is meant for students who have perhaps not seen automatas earlier. - You are encouraged to discuss with your class mates but however such discussion should not break the spirit of doing these problems in the first place.
-The goal should always be to improve your understanding of the subject and not answers (in fact, often mistakes are more helpful in this regard than solutions). - You do not have to submit this problem set, but you are highly encouraged to if you do not have prior exposure to automatas.
+- You are encouraged to discuss with your class mates but however such discussion should not break the spirit of doing these problems in the first place.
+The goal should always be to improve your understanding of the subject and not answers (in fact, often mistakes are more helpful in this regard than solutions). - The due date for this problem set 07 Feb, 2025. - There are no points for this problem set, but is this problem set is primarily meant for students who have perhaps not seen automatas earlier.
+Those who have prior background with automata are expected to help the other classmates.